Polarized products of elliptic curves with complex multiplication and field of moduli $\mathbb{Q}$: Action of

-Given a maximal order in an imaginary quadratic field $K$ we would like to elaborate an algorithm to enumerate all the isomorphism classes of $\PAV$ which have field of moduli $\QQ.$ In order to do this we want to understand the action of $\GalQQ$ on the hermitian lattices through the functor $\Rh$ we developed in Section \ref{sect2}.
-In other words given $(A,a)\in\PAV$ and $\sigma\in \GalQQ$ we want to understand the isometry class of $\Rh(A^\sigma,a^\sigma)$ in terms of $\Rh(A,a)$ and $\sigma.$
+Given a maximal order in an imaginary quadratic field $K$ we would like to construct an algorithm to enumerate all the isomorphism classes of $\PAV$ which have field of moduli $\QQ.$ In order to do this we first need to understand the action of $\GalQQ$ on the hermitian lattices through the functor $\Rh$ described in Section \ref{sect2}.
+In other words, given $(A,a)\in\PAV$ and $\sigma\in \GalQQ$ we want to understand the isometry class of $\Rh(A^\sigma,a^\sigma)$ in terms of $\Rh(A,a)$ and $\sigma.$

-In order to do so we need to understand the action of $\GalQK$ and the one of the complex conjugation $\Gal(K/\QQ)$ separately to recover the action of $\GalQQ\simeq \GalQK\rtimes \Gal(K/\QQ).$ We describe the action of $\Gal(K/\QQ)$ and $\GalQK$ in Theorem \ref{KQ} and Theorem \ref{QK} respectively.
-The end of this section will be devoted to their proof.
+In order to do so, we need to understand the action of $\GalQK$ and the action of $\Gal(K/\QQ)$, by complex conjugation, separately in order to recover the action of $\GalQQ\simeq \GalQK\rtimes \Gal(K/\QQ).$ We describe the action of $\Gal(K/\QQ)$ and $\GalQK$ in Theorem \ref{KQ} and Theorem \ref{QK} respectively.
+The end of this section is devoted to their proofs.